DavidVogelxyz/multiboot-usb-device/README.md

 This project is an attempt to build a personal, open-source "Ventoy".

+The following is all still true, even with change to GLIM.

 Right now:

 - Arch and Artix work fine
 - Ubuntu Server works fine now
 - NixOS works, but could probably do with modifications
     - related to `/findiso`
-- Proxmox and Rocky do NOT work:
+- Proxmox and Rocky do NOT work.
-    - Both just return to the base GRUB screen